WDP Part 11: Security Considerations

 - Mix security logs with application logs

-10. Regulatory Compliance Disclaimer
+10. Compliance Considerations#

-WDP provides mechanisms for separating, redacting, and controlling access to sensitive data (see PII handling in Sections 2-4).
+WDP provides mechanisms for separating, redacting, and controlling access to sensitive data (see PII handling in Sections 3-6).
 However, WDP conformance does NOT guarantee compliance with any regulatory framework including but not limited to GDPR, CCPA, HIPAA, PCI DSS, or SOC 2.

 Compliance with applicable data protection laws and industry standards is the sole responsibility of the implementer.
 Organizations SHOULD consult qualified legal and security professionals when implementing systems that handle regulated data.